tonybaloney/CSnakes/docs/getting-started.md

 CSnakes comes with a host builder for the `Microsoft.Extensions.Hosting` library to make it easier to create a Python environment in your C# code.

+CSnakes also needs to know where to find Python using one or many [Python Locators](reference.md#python-locators).
+This example uses the [NuGet locator](reference.md#nuget-locator), which is an easy way to get started on Windows.

 Here's an example of how you can create a Python environment in C#:

 ```csharp